hbc/NGS_Data_Analysis_Course/lessons/08-rnaseq-worksflow.md

 3. Index the reference genome for use by STAR
 4. Align reads to reference genome using STAR (splice-aware aligner)
 5. Count the number of reads mapping to each gene using htseq-count
-6. Statistical analysis of count data to find differentially expressed genes (normalization, linear modeling using R-based tools)
+6. Statistical analysis (count normalization, linear modeling using R-based tools)

-We'll first perform the commands for all the above steps (run through the workflow).
+We'll first perform the commands for all the above steps (run through the workflow) for a single sample.

-STAR index
-STAR --runThreadN 5 --runMode genomeGenerate --genomeDir ./ --genomeFastaFiles chr1.fa --sjdbGTFfile chr1-hg19_genes.gtf --sjdbOverhang 99

 Next, we'll create a script for the commands and test it.